Dispose of Ammunition and Gunpowder

 - After completing your fireworks display, wait a minimum of 20 minutes before collecting fireworks waste to reduce the likelihood there are burning materials present.

-- Use some type of light source (flashlight, headlamp, porch light, etc.) to illuminate the area so that all fireworks waste can be clearly seen.
+- Use a light source (flashlight, headlamp, porch light, etc.) to illuminate the area so that all fireworks waste can be clearly seen.

 - Check for heat before picking up any fireworks in case embers are still active inside.